Tinggong/tinggong.github.io/_pages/about.md

 permalink: /about/
 ---

-This is a personal page hosted by Ting Gong, PhD candidate working on microstructure imaging with dMRI.
+This is a personal website hosted by Ting Gong, PhD candidate working on microstructure imaging with dMRI.

+## Education

+## Publications